Save Money on a Diamond Ring

 Cost: The 5th C

 This is why you are reading this article in the first place.
-Diamond sellers don't like to talk about the 5th C much.
+Diamond sellers don’t like to talk about this 5th C (cost) much.
 I think the best approach to saving money on a diamond is to set a budget and stick to it.
-It's tempting to go up a color or a clarity, but it becomes a never ending cycle.
-If you have to buy less ring, then I say do it.
-Be aware of the salesman if he pushes a psychological trick on you such as, "Diamonds are forever." or "Isn't she worth it?"
+It’s tempting to go up a color or a clarity, but it becomes a never ending cycle.
+If you have to buy less ring, then do it.
+Beware of the salesman who tried to push a psychological trick on you such as, “Diamonds are forever.” or “Isn’t she worth it?”
+If I hear that, I walk right out of the store.

 Where to Buy the Diamond

 When my appraiser finished grading my diamond, he asked how much I paid.
-When I told him, he promptly logged into his private wholesale NY exchange to see what he could get a similar diamond for.
-He was disappointed to learn that he'd have to pay $500 more through his network.
+When I told him, he was shocked.
+He promptly logged into his private wholesale NY exchange to see what he could get a similar diamond for.
+He found that he’d have to pay $500 more through his network.

 How did I pull that off?
 I bought my diamond on the Internet.
-I bet a lot of you are cringing right now.
+I bet a lot of you are cringing right now (though fewer when I first wrote this article in 2008).
 Well, I had a support group of many people in the Pricescope Forums.
-They helped tell me which store to avoid and which ones they've had success with.
+They helped tell me which store to avoid and which ones they’ve had success with.
 Pricescope also had a great search engine on Home Page.

 While tools like Amazon's Diamond Finder and Ebay are good places to start from, I found Pricescope to be the best solution.